nittendev/LoopiaDynamicDNSClient/README.md

 Set your username, password and domain in config.json.

-Selects your first domain and updates it's @ A record according to your current external IP.
+Selects your first domain and updates its @ A record according to your current external IP.

 Set Quartz Crontab schedule according to following examples: